Venugopal Chandrasekhar: Recovery

 Chandrasekhar has made a good recovery physically.
 He has regained 70% of his vision, though reading small letters on the computer and driving at night were still a problem.

 Chandrasekhar was one of the sports professionals in India to ask for appearance money and also actively sought to improve players' working conditions.
 He wrote a column on table tennis, "TopSpin", for The Telegraph and also covered tournaments for newspapers after his operation.

-From a person equipped with razor sharp reflexes needed to play a game in which the ball typically travels at 100 km/h or more, Chandraselhar became a person who did not have normal peripheral vision and couldn't see beyond a few feet; he suffered from a condition called nystagmus - his eyeballs could not focus.
+From a person equipped with razor sharp reflexes needed to play a game in which the ball typically travels at 100 km/h or more, Chandrasekhar became a person who did not have normal peripheral vision and couldn't see beyond a few feet; he suffered from a condition called nystagmus - his eyeballs could not focus.
 A bulb, for instance, appeared as a series of points of light.
 Chandra ran an academy for young table tennis players and was married to Mala.
 They have a son, Sanjay.